 Organized & coordinated response efforts can quickly save lives, protect property & the environment.
-EMA implements common strategies across the whole response organization to communicate incident impacts & promote unity of effort to stabilize community lifelines during emergency & disaster response.
+EMA implements common strategies across the whole-community response organization to communicate incident impacts & promote unity of effort to stabilize community lifelines during emergency & disaster response.

 EMA operates the Countywide Emergency Operations Center (EOC).
 This facility is the primary location that is established & equipped to enable chief elected officials, agency administrators, executives, and key stakeholders to assemble during emergencies, disasters, and major pre-planned events.
 From the EOC, personnel coordinate the strategic direction, control, and coordination for all responding agencies and organizations; facilitating the seamless integration of organizations & establishment of a consistent common operating picture & situational awareness required to enable response & recovery success.